bwestrich/tdd-spock/README.md

 * **Do not use a groovy method name**, use a text based method comment (see code examples).
 * For code examples, see `mcwest.NamingTestsSpec`. nb: Of all the code examples provided in this repo, the examples for this point need the most improvement (suggestions/pull requests welcome of course!).

-##Name your test classes after your classes under test
+##Name your test classes based on your classes under test
 The name of your software test class should be {ClassUnderTest}Spec to allow for relating tests to the class under test.

 ##Don’t whitebox test